Puerto Viejo at a Glance

 - Pacuare River White Water Rafting

 Wildlife & Nature

-Both Manzanillo, located less than 10 miles south from Puerto Viejo, and Chauita National Park –10 miles north, are ideal places for discovering marine life while scuba diving and snorkeling.
+Both Manzanillo, located fewer than ten miles south of Puerto Viejo, and Cahuita National Park, just ten miles north, are both ideal places for discovering marine life while scuba diving and snorkeling.
 And when driving, watch the road carefully, as you may encounter a sleepy sloth trying to cross it!
-Otherwise, pay a visit to educational Aviaros Sloth Sanctuary, or the popular Jaguar Rescue Center, located minutes away from Puerto Viejo and known among nature lovers for its conservation policies.
-Birds, as anywhere in Costa Rica, are abundant and you may easily encounter toucans, noisy prakeets, kingfishers and herons alike.
+You can also pay a visit to the popular Jaguar Rescue Center, located minutes away from Puerto Viejo and known among nature lovers for its conservation policies.
+Birds, like anywhere in Costa Rica, are abundant, and you may easily encounter toucans, noisy parakeets, kingfishers, and herons alike.